Eötvös number

 measuring the importance of gravitational forces compared to surface tension forces for the movement of liquid front.
 Alongside the capillary number, commonly denoted $\mathrm{Ca}$, which represents the contribution of viscous drag, $\mathrm{Bo}$ is useful for studying the movement of fluid in porous or granular media, such as soil.
 The Bond number (or Eötvös number) is also used (together with Morton number) to characterize the shape of bubbles or drops moving in a surrounding fluid.
 The two names used for this dimensionless term commemorate the Hungarian physicist Loránd Eötvös and the English physicist Wilfrid Noel Bond, respectively.
 The term Eötvös number is more frequently used in Europe, while Bond number is commonly used in other parts of the world.

-The inverse of the Bond number is sometimes known as the Jesus number (Je), named after the Biblical passage of Jesus walking on water.

 Definition

 Describing the ratio of gravitational to capillary forces, the Eötvös or Bond number is given by the equation: